Prasanth2205/Java-Based-Taxi_Booking_Console_Application_with_mySQL-Backend/ProjectTaxi/README.md

 Table 2: To store user wallet amount.

 Now when a user creates their account their login and wallet data gets stored in both the tables.

+###User must need to add JAR file for accessing mysql.

 ## Screenshots

 ### Creating Account: